-The worldwide outbreak of coronavirus (Covid-19) has had a great impact on travel to the USA.
+The worldwide outbreak of coronavirus (Covid-19) has had a severe impact on travel to the USA.
 Even for travellers that already possess an ESTA.
 On this page you can read the current state of affairs, as well as the expectations surrounding the coronavirus and travel to the United States with an ESTA.
-All information on this page has been updated as of 7 January 2021.
+All information on this page was updated on 1 April 2021.

 Has the coronavirus reached the United States?

 Yes.
 At this point, the United States of America has more confirmed cases of coronavirus than any other country in the world.
-As of 7 January 2021, 21,305,026 cases have been reported.
-361,278 people have thus far died of the virus.
-10 December 2020 marked the first time that over 3,000 deaths were reported on a single day.
+As of 1 April 2021, 30,459,874 cases have been reported.
+552,072 people have thus far died of the virus.
+The number of daily infections and deaths has been steadily declining since the end of January 2021.

 Due to the coronavirus (Covid-19) travelling to the USA with an ESTA is not always possible.